Ohio Soybean Council Foundation Offers $44,000 In Scholarships

-“Our scholarships help engage students who not only embrace our current industry but will take us to the next level in the future,” said Cindy Layman, an Ohio soybean farmer from Hardin County who serves on the OSCF selection committee.
-The OSCF scholarship program has awarded over $440,000 in scholarships since 2008.
+“Our scholarship was formed to support students who will benefit the future of the soybean industry, whether that be through research or in the classroom,” said David Clark, an Ohio soybean farmer from Warren County who serves on the OSCF selection committee.
+The OSCF scholarship program has awarded over $480,000 in scholarships since 2008.

 Three scholarships of up to $5,000 each are available to graduate students who are enrolled as full-time students at an Ohio college or university and have proof of legal residency in the United States.
-Applicants must be conducting research in bioproducts, biobased materials, biotechnology, bioengineering, biopolymers or a related field, and focused on advancing the soybean industry.
+Applicants must be conducting research in bioproducts, biobased materials, biotechnology, bioengineering, biopolymers, crop production or a related field, and focused on advancing the soybean industry.

 All OSCF scholarships will be competitively awarded with funds paid directly to the educational institution.
 Scholarships are not renewable, although recipients may reapply.
 For more information and to apply, visit the Ohio Soybean Council Foundation.